bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 * There are plenty of pretrained DNNs available
 * Limited by the available datasets
-  * Good for classifying people and toilet seats
+  * Good for classifying people, cats, and toilet seats
   * Can be bad for new objects
   * Bad for esoteric items or traits
   * Bad for distinguishing subsets